Lane Thomas Preview, Player Props: Nationals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks first in MLB.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9, the first-best in MLB.

-- The Blue Jays have the second-ranked team ERA across all MLB pitching staffs (3.74).
+- The Blue Jays' 3.75 team ERA ranks second across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.